sealmove/xhronicle/README.md

 | -e | --end | date and time when the command ended execution
 | -d | --duration | duration of command execution in seconds

-The date and time are printed in the format `dd MMM YYYY hh:mm:ss` according to Nim's standard library [specification](https://nim-lang.org/docs/times.html).
-As soon as the configuration system is ready, you will be able to specify the format in it, so please look forward to it! :)
+The date and time are formated according to the config file (see [below](https://github.com/sealmove/xhronicle#configuration)).
+If no config file is provided, then `dd MMM YYYY hh:mm:ss` is used.

 ### filtering
 All filtering commands require arguments.